 If you have noticed your child rubbing their eyes or squinting, not keeping up with the class, or having problems reading, it could indicate eye problems.

-Dr Robert Holloway and his team of optometrists at Holloway Vision Centre specialise in children’s eye care, working closely with you and your child to improve their vision, giving you peace of mind.
+Dr Robert Holloway and his team of optometrists at Holloway Vision are highly experienced in children’s eye care, working closely with you and your child to improve their vision, giving you peace of mind.
 Our holistic, personalised and caring approach to eye care for children extends from 18 months of age through to adulthood.

 Altered colour vision is an inherited condition affecting 8% of males and 0.5% of females.
 It does not mean “colour blindness” but instead refers to a reduced ability to distinguish different colours.
 Typically, shades of red, brown and green are difficult to determine and can lead to confusion.